 Finally, the ALJ erred in rejecting Respondent's quality-improvement evidence on the ground that it did not justify the post-merger price increases.
 ID178-79.
 That is a red herring.
 ENH has never claimed that its post-merger price increases are "justified" by its post-merger quality improvements.
 Instead, ENH's post-merger quality improvements are procompetitive effects that must be weighed against the merger's likely anticompetitive effects, and are not a "post-hoc attempt to justify" its post-merger price increases.
 ID179.
 Whether ENH attempted to "justify" its price increases with quality improvements in MCO negotiations is thus irrelevant, and unrebutted expert testimony confirmed this point.
 RFF1160.
-Indeed, the quality improvements are procompetitive effects whenever they occur-whether or not the MCOs were told about them in advance -and the ALJ erred by dismissing them merely because some improvements occurred after the contracts were negotiated.
+Indeed, the quality improvements are procompetitive effects whenever they occur-whether or not the MCOs were told about them in advance of after the contracts were negotiated.